 1. Railay Beach

-You can get to Thaiwand wall from Phra Nang beach by going through this super cool cave and abseiling out onto Thaiwand wall from an opening.
-Remember to prepare proper walking shoes, headlamps and an abseiling device to be able to get out and down the cave easily.
+You can get to the Thaiwand Wall from Phra Nang beach by going through this super cool cave and abseil out onto the Thaiwand wall from an opening.
+Remember to prepare proper walking shoes, headlamps, and an abseiling device to be able to get out and down the cave easily.
 It’s also important to have a rope so that you can abseil down!

 Also, be mindful of the tides of the water as if you visit it at the high tide, be prepared to get yourself wet from the thigh or knees down when you try to get across from the climbing area to the Thaiwand wall cave.

-An interesting fact about Phra Nang beach is this really interesting relic temple filled with wooden ‘penises’ that attracts tons of tourists over.
+An interesting fact about Phra Nang Beach is this really interesting relic temple filled with wooden ‘penises’ that attract tons of tourists over.

 2. Ton Sai Bay